armet/python-armet/doc/resources.rst

 ``exlude``
 ----------
-Blacklist of fields to exclude from display.
+Blacklist of attributes to exclude from display.

 Unless otherwise specified, the default values are as follows: ::

     exclude = None

-``fields``
+``attributes``
 ----------
-Whitelist of fields to include in the display.
+Whitelist of attributes to include in the display.

 Unless otherwise specified, the default values are as follows: ::

-    fields = None
+    attributes = None

 ``include``
 -----------
-Additional fields to include in the display.
+Additional attributes to include in the display.

 Unless otherwise specified, the default values are as follows: ::